How to calculate ROI for your CMS project – and know if it’s even possible

 Here, you’ll learn exactly what you need to be able to calculate ROI for your organization’s content management system project.
 We’ll cover which metrics you should look at, what pitfalls to avoid, and how to determine whether a ROI calculation is even possible in the first place.

 The following chapter is excerpted from my book, "Things You Should Know: 25 Lessons I’ve Learned About Selecting Content Technology and Services".
-Download the full version of the book.

 Sometimes you just can’t estimate ROI on your project